Max-Montag/fireworks.js/README.md

-# simpleP5Sketch
+# fireworks
-A simple P5 sketch template
+A simple fireworks simulation using p5